bitagoras/PyPadPlusPlus/README.md

 * Clear output console with `<Shift> + <Ctrl> + <C>`.
 * Internal or external Python distribution can be used for Python 3 kernels.
 * Take controll over Notepad++ with the Npp module provided by PythonScript (only available when using the internal Python.
 Load library with `import Npp`)
-* Reset and restart Python kernel with `<Alt> + <R>`, e.g. when stuck in endless loop. (only available when using an external Python, otherwise this only performs a variable reset)
+* Reset and restart Python kernel with `<Alt> + <R>`, e.g. when stuck in endless loop. (only available when using an external Python, otherwise this only performs a variable reset.
+This function is currently broken.)
 * Matplotlib event handler to hold multiple active plot windows

 #### Tutorial